psusecurity/psusecurity.github.io/README.md

 ## Introduction

+Welcome to the 2017 NSA Competition!

 ## Registration

-Please provide your basic information - use edu email address or send student id by any email account to <s2istnsa@gmail.com>.
+To get started, register by sending email to <s2istnsa@gmail.com>.
+You could use one edu email account or student id as credential.
+Then, visit [the preparation part](#preparation) to receive your instructions for preparing virtual machine in the challenge.

+For information on core dump and for some tips on how to get started, check out [References](#references) section.

+Good luck!

 ### Deadline of registration